 Tip #4 - Make Use Of The Loss Carry Back Scheme If Eligible

 Another measure introduced by the Australian government to support businesses during the pandemic was the Loss Carry Back Scheme.
 It allows net operating losses to be applied to the previous year’s returns, potentially resulting in a tax refund, so if you’re eligible, it’s something you should consider.

 Tip #5 - Always Overestimate Your Tax Payments

 As you’ll learn by taking an MYOB online course, your planning should be cautious, meaning that you should try to overestimate your tax liability to take account of any errors or issues.
 It’s better to put more aside from what you don’t need rather than getting a bigger bill than you anticipated and being unable to pay it.

 Learn to Take Care of Your Accounts Flexibly and Affordably

-This industry-recognised qualification also offers 40 Continuous Professional Development (CPD) points and official MYOB certification.
+This industry-recognised qualification offers 40 Continuous Professional Development (CPD) points.
 What’s more, this MYOB online course can be paid for in manageable instalments, making it accessible to everyone.

 If you’d like to know more about anything described here, visit us online at www.onlinecoursesaustralia.edu.au, where you’ll find a wide range of online professional training courses covering 20+ industries and sectors.
-Alternatively, to talk to us directly before enrolment, call our friendly advisors on 1300 611 404 today.
+Alternatively, call our friendly advisors on 1300 611 404 today to talk to us directly before enrolment.
 For more information, enquire about MYOB online training today.